Intrigia/partikular.se/wp-content/plugins/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 2.2.12 =
+* Fixed issue where contributors and subscribers could see posts in the backend.
+* Fixed Persistent XSS via display name when avatar is displayed.

+= 2.2.11 =
+* Added classes passed to get_avatar function to avatar display
+* Added avatar_defaults filter.
+* Fix wpua_get_avatar_url not passing args further down.

 = 2.2.10 =
 * Fixed: Warning: Missing argument 2 for WP_User_Avatar.